saf-dmitry/taskpaper-mode/README.md

 By default, incremental query results are not updated immediately every time you press a key.
 Instead, the query is evaluated after a certain period of idle time (one tenth of a second, by default).
 If you would like to change this behavior, customize the user option `taskpaper-iquery-delay`.
 For example, when working on long documents over a slow network connections increasing the delay may give you a better search "responsiveness".
 To disable the delay entirely set the `taskpaper-iquery-delay` value to zero:

     (setq taskpaper-iquery-delay 0)

+If the point is on a tag the command `C-c C-t` or `mouse-1` (`taskpaper-query-tag-at-point`) queries the buffer based on that tag.
+When cursor is on the `@search` tag, it executes query stored in the tag value.
+For other tags when cursor is on the tag name, it queries for the tag name, otherwise queries for the name and value.

 The query language syntax is described below.